 Prior to power-up, all digital and analog-input pins must be LOW.
-During power-up, these signal inputs should never exceed $+AV{DD}$ or $+DV{DD}$ .
+At the time of power-up, these signal inputs can be biased to a voltage other than 0V, however, they should never exceed $+V{DD}$.

-Once the ADS1254 powers up, the DOUT/\overline{DRDY} line will pulse LOW on the first conversion for which the data is valid from the analog input signal.
+Once the ADS1253 powers up, the DOUT/DRDY line will pulse LOW on the first conversion for which the data is valid from the analog input signal.